These are the artists you will meet when shopping in the store. Being an Artist Co-op, we run the store in addition to making the items we sell.

 Douglas Odom: Baskets & Seminole Patchwork

 In 1983, I learned to make Seminole patchwork.
 This machine quilting technique was created by women from the Seminole Indian tribe in Florida during the 1800s.
 I now include my patchwork in over 30 different gift items including book covers, bottle totes, aprons, potholders, coin purses, eyeglass cases, notepads, towels, etc. My patchwork also decorates children’s sundresses and rompers.
 In addition to patchwork, I make North Carolina longleaf pine needle baskets using a coiling technique.
 The baskets incorporate bottoms made of Seminole patchwork, antique quilt pieces made by my grandmother, and stoneware disks made by my sister.
-Turned wood bases made by Hillsborough artist Pat Lloyd and coiled batik bottoms created by Womancraft artist Sue Kopkind round out my collection.
+I also work with other Womancraft artists to round out my collection.